Flash of Genius Parent Guide

 Rating & Content Info

-Why is Flash of Genius is rated PG-13 for brief strong language.
+Why is Flash of Genius rated PG-13?
+Flash of Genius is rated PG-13 by the MPAA for brief strong language.

 This story of a frustrated inventor received a PG-13 rating from the US MPAA (Motion Picture Association of America), likely because of its inclusion of one sexual expletive, repeated scatological and mild profanities, as well as repeated uses of terms of Deity as expletives.
 Other content is limited to some brief, mild sexual discussion between a husband and wife and a startling moment when the head from a cadaver is shown.
 A man steals a part from under the hood of a person’s car.
 Many secondary characters smoke cigarettes in this period film.
 Social drinking is also portrayed.
 A man suffers from a mental breakdown and is seen taking prescription medications.